mtwchuang/object-oriented-programming/Test/src/ClassTest_01/README.md

 # Class Test Question
-There is an upcoming student fair where students will be hired to help out in the event.
+There is an upcoming student fair where students will be hired to help out.
 The minimum wage paid to students are as such.
 If they are
 - under the age minimum age of 16, they will not be paid
 - above or at minimum age but under 18, they will be paid 4 dollars hourly
 - above or at age 18, they will be paid 6 dollars hourly